dom-smith/YouTubeDownloader/README.md

 # YouTubeDownloader
-This Python file downloads any YouTube video to your device
+This Python file downloads any YouTube video to your device as an mp4 file

 To use this project;
 - Download the project to your device